 What Your Handwriting May Say About Your Health

-If you're having trouble signing on the dotted line, or you've noticed a change in your handwriting, this could indicate a neurological or muscular problem.
+If you're having trouble signing on the dotted line, or you've noticed a change in your handwriting, it may signal more than just sloppy writing.
+It could indicate a neurological or muscular problem.

-According to Dr. Kilbane, the two most common reasons for a change in handwriting are an essential tremor and Parkinson’s disease.
+The two most common reasons for a change in handwriting are essential tremor and Parkinson’s disease, she says.
 An essential tremor is a neurological condition that causes a rhythmic, involuntary, trembling of the hands, head, voice, legs or body.
-These symptoms aren't to be confused with Parkinson’s disease.
 An essential tremor is eight times more common than Parkinson’s disease and affects an estimated 10 million Americans.

 People with Parkinson’s disease also notice a handwriting change as their disease progresses.
 This change, called micrographia, results in handwriting becoming small and cramped and more difficult to control when writing for long periods of time.

 The National Parkinson’s Foundation suggests ways to make handwriting easier for people whose handwriting is compromised due to a medical condition:

 - Make a deliberate effort to form each letter.
 This can be hard to do at first, but is very effective in improving size and legibility of handwriting.

 - Use a pen grip (round or triangular-shaped rubber or foam cylinders available at stationery stores or where writing materials are found) or a larger-sized pen to keep your hand more relaxed.

 - Try printing rather than writing in a cursive style.
 Printing causes you to pause briefly between each letter, keeping writing more legible.